-This article lists the best resources – books, websites, and models for studying anatomy and practicing your anatomy drawing skills, life drawing, thorough understanding of body parts, body types, and expanding your anatomy knowledge!
+This article lists the best resources – books, websites, and models for studying anatomy for artists and practicing your anatomy drawing skills, life drawing, thorough understanding of body parts, body types, and expanding your anatomy knowledge!
 Enjoy!

 💡 Please note: This article may include affiliate links.
 When you buy through those links, we may earn an affiliate commission at no additional cost to you.
 Thank you!
 For more info, please read our disclosure.

 If you are in a hurry, here is my list of best resources for studying anatomy for artists.
 If you have more time, keep reading on …

 - Best Animal Anatomy Books for Artists

 - Best Human Anatomy Figures for Artists

 Lots of people are familiar with Leonardo da Vinci’s and other old masters’ anatomy drawings, and how important they were to them in being able to understand what the human figure actually looks like, and why, and therefore be able to portray human subjects with realism, depth, light and life.
 When you think about it, in fact, it is no accident that the Renaissance in art, with its amazing paintings and sculptures of the human form, corresponds so exactly with real advances in medicine, and particularly our understanding of anatomy of the great masters.